 There’s a good choice of petrol and diesel engines, but the Ecoboost petrol engine has been criticised for being a bit slow.
 The best bet would be the 2.0-litre diesel making 138hp and returning 60mpg.
 The interior is roomy but, perhaps, not as well-made as the Tiguan and some critics have said the controls aren’t the easiest to operate.
 Despite this, it costs £2,000 less than the cheapest Tiguan so it’s certainly worth consideration.

 You could save even more by using our Ford Kuga configurator to get brilliant deals.

 It could be said that the Range Rover Evoque isn’t in the same class as the Volkswagen, but the Tiguan’s restyle certainly gives it premium aspirations.
 Basic Evoques come with great standard specification including cruise control, parking sensors, electrically adjustable seats and a full leather interior.
 The use of leather and other fine materials will make sure it feels just as luxurious as it looks.

 It’s worth remembering you’ll have to pay more for four-wheel drive version though, with the basic models coming in two-wheel-drive form – just like the new Tiguan.
 This doesn’t detract from performance though – all the petrols and diesels give a refined driving experience.
 Whether you think the prestige warrants the extra money is up to you, but if you’re considering a premium yet small SUV, this is possibly your best bet.

-Our Range Rover Evoque configurator gets you the best offers directly from Land Rover dealers.
+Our Range Rover Evoque configurator gets you great offers directly from Land Rover dealers.

-When a new model is announced, there are always great deals to be had on the current car – use our Volkswagen Tiguan configurator to get the best price on the current model.
+Use our Volkswagen Tiguan configurator to get a great price.
 If you aren’t sure it’s an SUV you’re after, use our car chooser to help you whittle down your options, or head over to our deals page to see our latest discounts.